 They had some initial success.
 Customers liked the convenience of home delivery and shopping under one roof in departments that displayed meat and poultry, baked goods, confectionery and fruit and vegetables.
 There was even an oyster bar and a liquor department.

 When it opened, the store had around 50 employees.
 What’s more, all goods were purchased from suppliers in cash.
-One can only imagine the cash flow problems that would flow from a hefty wages bill, a large inventory and a wide variety of fresh product.
+One can only imagine the cash flow problems that would flow from a hefty wages bill, a large inventory and a wide variety of fresh products.
 Given that none of the partners had previous retail experience, the noble experiment was probably doomed from the start.

 By mid-1948, Australian Food Stores had collapsed.
 The premises were offered for sale in July and through the following three months there were auctions of stock and fittings under instruction from the liquidators.